SawyerAlston/BureauBuddy/README.md

 # BureauBuddy

+*A TidalHACK '26 Creation*

-BureauBuddy is a document‑processing application for government and legal forms.
+**BureauBuddy** is a document‑processing application for government and legal forms.
 It provides PDF ingestion, structured analysis, translation, text‑to‑speech synthesis, and actionable next‑step guidance through a FastAPI backend and React frontend.

 ## Features